 The rust-colored badlands of the Mars Desert Research Station in Hanksville, Utah, became a proving ground for aspiring engineers from around the world June 2-4.
-And at the end of three days of competition, students from Washington State University North Puget Sound at Everett stood on the second-place podium at the University Rover Challenge.
+And at the end of three days of competition, students from Washington State University (WSU) Everett stood on the second-place podium at the University Rover Challenge.

 The WSU team of nearly 20 mechanical engineers from the Voiland College of Engineering and Architecture spent more than a year designing and building their Mars rover with the guidance of WSU clinical associate professor Xiaopeng Bi.
 Several of the students were May graduates who held off job searches in order to compete.

 “I have never had a trophy mean so much to me,” said WSU team member Blaine Liukko, a 24-year-old mechanical engineering major from Lynnwood, Wash.
 Liukko served as president of the WSU Everett Engineering Club for the 2015-16 academic year.

 “We started with a vision my junior year, and throughout my educational career I have put in well over 1,000 hours of blood, sweat, and tears to make that vision become a reality,” Liukko said.
 “My team came together, each person taking on different responsibilities, to build the best machine we could.
 Hard work does pay off and the emotions that came along with this accomplishment are second to none.”

 World’s premier robotics competition

 A project of The Mars Society, the University Rover Challenge is considered the world’s premier robotics competition for college students.
 Held in the southern Utah desert for the past 9 years, the competition challenges students to design and build the next generation of Mars rovers that are one day expected to work alongside human explorers on the surface of the Red Planet.